Easy DIY Floating Shelves & Desk for an Awkward Nook

 Step 4:

 Now you are ready to cut the plywood for the shelves.
 Again, each of our shelves had slightly different dimensions because of the irregular walls (fun, fun) so we carefully measured each one before we started cutting.
-We used our circular saw and straight edge to cut the plywood.
+We used our circular saw and straight edge to cut the plywood, but only because we had not yet purchased our Kreg Rip Cut Guide.
 Note: our plywood was only 3/8” thick which worked for this area because it was so small and would not hold anything heavy.
 For longer shelves, we would recommend using a thicker plywood.

 cirucular saw cutting plywood